 LastPass is a popular password vault solution that encrypts and synchronizes your login data for all your various services between all your devices.
 Their slogan “the last password you’ll ever need” refers to how your one password for LastPass can be used to unlock all your online accounts; enabling you to have unique and random passwords on all the different services you use.

-I’m having a hard time trusting LastPass despite the company doing everything, as far as we know, technically correct in terms of secure password storage that not even LastPass themselves can access.
+I also wonder how safe is LastPass and I’m having a hard time trusting LastPass despite the company doing everything, as far as we know, technically correct in terms of secure password storage that not even LastPass themselves can access.

 LastPass can’t currently see the passwords you save to their servers while using the service.
 Their password vault client applications, even their web interface, performs all the encryption and decryption on the client side.
 If someone stole the LastPass database, they shouldn’t really be able to do anything with the data they get from LastPass as the encrypted blobs aren’t worth anything without your account password to decrypt them.